TheFacc/AutoCrop/README.md

 AutoCrop is a Python script that crops all images in a folder.
 The crop can happen automatically (to cut out black borders) or manually (given height or width or both, and a fixed point).

 ## Usage
-To use AutoCrop, run the following command in your terminal:
+To use AutoCrop, run the following command in your terminal (requires `numpy` and `pillow` packages):

     python AutoCrop.py /path/to/folder [--extension EXTENSION] [--padding PADDING] [--width WIDTH] [--height HEIGHT] [--fix FIX] [--append APPEND]